Wedding Guys’ Wednesdays: Wedding Trend: Craft Cocktails

 If you’ve experienced the magic of a mixologist in a nightclub or special event, you know what we’re talking about: the mixer can be a fresh locally grown fruit or a delightfully muddled ginger cucumber base with a splash of champagne and drops of an exotic elixir—dispensed right in front of you.

-Flavored ice cubes or hand-carved ice, misting essences, gin connoisseurships, hard ciders, dispensed slushy cocktails, locally made ryes and bourbons, and handcrafted beer and local wine are playing leading roles in today’s cocktail parties.
+Flavored ice cubes or hand-carved ice, misting essences, gin connoisseurship, hard ciders, dispensed slushy cocktails, locally made ryes and bourbons, and handcrafted beer and local wine are playing leading roles in today’s cocktail parties.
 Like chefs who are part culinary designer, part devout foodie (passionate about high quality, sustainable foods and the origin of every ingredient), today’s mixologists are more than mere pourers of beverages.
-They are known for growing their own herbs and tending home gardens; some even making their own tonics and bitters.
+They are known for growing their own herbs and tending home gardens; some even make their own tonics and bitters.
 The cocktail is becoming an extension of the kitchen so to speak.
 It’s a culinary art form of the liquid kind.